-During the ME in Madrid on 16/06/2022 was held in parallel a Focus Group with patients and caregivers (20 persons in total) with duration 1,5 hr.
-The dialysis unit of Aegina organized five different Focus Groups of 8 -12 participants from July up to September 2022, where each FG had duration of 60 min.
+During the ME in Madrid on 16/06/2022 a Focus Group consisting of patients and caregivers (20 persons in total) took place with a duration of 1,5 hr.
+The dialysis unit of Aegina organised five different Focus Groups of 8-12 participants from July up to September 2022, where each FG had a duration of 60 minutes.

-The purpose of these FG was to demonstrate the platform to patients with CKD and their caregivers, to record their first reactions, to help them exploring the piloting, to capture their comments, to generate hypotheses-ideas for future projects and of course to answer their likely questions about the platform or issues that came up after reading the platform topics.
+The purpose of these FGs was to demonstrate the platform to patients with CKD and their caregivers, to record their first reactions, to help them explore the piloting, to capture their comments, to generate hypotheses-ideas for future projects and, of course, to answer their questions about the platform or issues that came up after reading the platform topics.